Jobs to be Done template

 During the hiring process, people compare their current solutions to their considered options.
-Eventually, they hire a new solution and fire the old one.
-What makes the solution a winning one is when it seems trustworthy, novel and gets customers to imagine how the solution works.
+Eventually, they hire a new solution and fire the old one**.** What makes the solution a winning one is when it seems trustworthy, and novel and gets customers to imagine how the solution works.
 This is what ultimately shapes their willingness to pay.

 As customers decide and hire a solution, they continuously look for progress signals that show them if their solution had the desired effect.